Find Affordable College Courses

 Athens, GA

-With a ranking of #9, University of Georgia did quite well on this year’s most popular schools for communication and journalism students working on their master’s degree.
-Located in the midsize city of Athens, UGA is a public school with a very large student population.
+University of Georgia landed the #9 spot in the 2023 rankings for the most popular master’s degree communication and journalism programs.
+Located in the medium-sized city of Athens, UGA is a public school with a fairly large student population.

 Women make up 78% of the communication and journalism majors at the school.

-Arkansas State University - Main Campus did quite well in this year’s ranking of the most popular places for communication and journalism students to get a master’s degree.
-It came in at #9 on the list.
-Located in the small city of Jonesboro, A-State is a public college with a large student population.
+Arkansas State University - Main Campus ranked #9 on this year’s Most Popular Communication & Journalism Master’s Degree Schools in the Southeast Region list.
+Located in the city of Jonesboro, A-State is a public school with a large student population.

 Of the 67 students majoring in communication and journalism at A-State, 43% are male and 57% are female.